aaronsharma/SEGP/Portfolio/Evaluation & Conclusion.md

 At the more advanced level there is the option for electricity usage to be tracked over time.
 For the user’s benefit this data would be stored on our back-end, however there is no reason not to offer the user the ability to store the information locally.
 Of course if they changed devices they would lose their history.
 Storing the data with us, however, is perfectly safe.
 The account only requires a unique user name and password.  **The data stored is therefore perfectly anonymised, with no trace back to the end user.**  Even if we offered a rankings table of the best users, only those individuals would know who they were.

+It may be, however, that the data could be of use to NGO or governments looking at nudging behaviour.
+It may be an area that we could expand into – for example we may be able to demonstrate that our users saved x amount of kWh per year, and look at what kind of nudge messages affected the biggest change in behaviour.  **At this present time, such data collection is not part of our system.**

 **E8 Discussion of future work (in terms of design, development and evaluation)**